vslvskyy/gen-metrics-in-pytorch/README.md

 $\mu, \Sigma$ - mean vector and covariance matrix of generated or real features distribution.

+Three configurations of this metric are implemented:
+- FID: all calculations are performed on pytorch.
+Matrix root extracting from [matrix_sqrt](https://github.com/msubhransu/matrix-sqrt).
+- FID_NUMPY: most calculations on pytorch.
+Matrix root extracting via scipy.linalg.sqrtm for numerical stability.
-You can also compute Clean-FID, proposed in [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://arxiv.org/pdf/2104.11222.pdf).
+- Clean-FID: proposed in [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://arxiv.org/pdf/2104.11222.pdf).
 It uses another image preprocessing pipeline and bicubic filter for image reconstruction.

 ### Imporoved Precision and Recall for Distributions